-- In the Warrior Cats novel Dawn, Brambleclaw and Squirrelpaw return home, but the camp is entirely deserted, and they have no idea where the Clan is; there's no sign of a fight or anything.
+- In Dawn, Brambleclaw and Squirrelpaw finally return home from their journey, but the camp is entirely deserted, and they have no idea where the Clan is; there's no sign of a fight or anything.
 Their medicine cat, Cinderpelt, happens to come back to retrieve some herbs from her den, and she explains that the Clan has relocated to Sunningrocks because the humans' deforestation activities had come too close to the camp.

 - Similarly, in the graphic novel trilogy featuring Graystripe, he finally escapes from the humans and finds ThunderClan's territory and camp again, but is shocked to find that all the Clans seem to be gone, as they left for new territory without him.

 - There's a Goosebumps story called Be Careful What You Wish For, where a girl gets three wishes from an old woman in exchange for helping her.
 Her second wish is for her rival to disappear.
 The next morning she wakes up and finds that everyone has vanished apart from her (and the old woman).

 - There was a story about a young boy during the Russian Revolution where he comes to his uncle's house, only to discover that strangers are living there.
 It turns out his uncle was taken away by the Bolsheviks.

 - The Twilight Zone (1959) did this a few times.